-Code of Conduct - All officials, directors, executive members and volunteers with NSA Canada shall adhere to the NSA Canada code of conduct.
+Code of Conduct-All officials, directors, executive members, volunteers, player classification members and or participants with NSA Canada shall adhere to the NSA Canada code of conduct.
 This means treating all participants in any NSA Canada event with respect and dignity.
-Any breach of this shall be considered as conduct unbecoming an official of NSA Canada and discipline shall be handed out to such individuals on a case by case basis.
-Disciplinary standards can be found in the NSA Canada Code of Conduct document available on the NSA Canada website or from the NSA Canada head office.
+Any breach of this shall be considered as Conduct Unbecoming of a member of NSA Canada and may be subject to suspension and/or probation.
+This discipline would be decided by NSA Canada.